 Genevieve Schmitt is one of the leading experts on the subject of women and motorcycling.
 Genevieve is founder and editor of Women Riders Now (WRN), also known as WomenRidersNow.com, the only large-scale, all-brands online motorcycle magazine for women, and has been working full-time as a journalist covering the women and motorcycling "beat" since 1999.
-As a spokesperson for the sport, she's inspired thousands of women to ride their own motorcycles.
+As a spokesperson for the sport—through her articles and speeches—she's inspired thousands of women to ride their own motorcycles.

-Over the years Genevieve has been quoted as an expert in numerous articles and television documentaries on the topic of motorcycling, including articles in the New York Times, BusinessWeek, USA Today, and the Chicago Tribune, as well as a segment on Fox News Channel's Geraldo At Large.
-For a complete list, visit the WRN in the News
+Over the years Genevieve has been quoted as an expert in numerous articles, radio shows, and television documentaries on the topic of motorcycling, including articles in the New York Times, BusinessWeek, USA Today, and the Chicago Tribune.
+She's been interviewed by NPR and BBC World Radio, and included in a TV segment on Fox News Channel's Geraldo At Large (clip below).
+For a list of recent media for which Genevieve has been interviewed, visit the WRN In The News page.

 Women Riders Now (WRN) founder and editor Genevieve Schmitt with her 2008 Harley-Davidson Street Glide and a 2013 Ducati Monster 696.
 WRN covers all brands and models of street bikes.